Aadil-Ansari-451/ExpressIssue/README.md

    - Verify the `config.json` file is writable
    - Check for disk space issues

-4. **SharePoint embedding issues**:
-   - Ensure the server is accessible from SharePoint
-   - Check iframe security policies
+4. **Port already in use**:
-   - Verify CORS settings if needed
+   - Change port in `app.py` if needed
+   - Check for other running applications

 ### Logs and Debugging